-We are happy to anounce the HomePhysio247 has resumed services.
+We are happy to announce the HomePhysio247 continues to offer services.
 As the Government is easing gradually the lockdown rules, we follow closely the new NHS England guidelines and the CSP recommendations for face to face consultations.
 Our aim is to be as safe as possible.
-We will still offer remote consultations, but when appropriate and… Read More »July 2020
+We offer remote consultations, but when appropriate we will… Read More »November 2020

 Remote Physiotherapy - Telehealth